Code-Institute-Submissions/ms2-matchthepairs/README.md

 #### User Stories
 - As a first-time visitor, I want the purpose of the website to be clear.
 - As a first-time visitor, I want the site and the game to be visually appealing.
-- As a first-time visitor, I want the game to be fun and easy to play.
 - As a first-time visitor, I want to easily find game instructions if I require them.
 - As a first-time visitor, I want to easily be able to contact the site owners.
 - As a first-time visitor, I want to be able to restart the game.